 They require patience and attention, and each crossing is deliberate.
 In this series, knots are studied not as decoration alone, but as a way of learning how structure, movement, and discipline come together on the page.

-Knot Forgotten Self-Paced Year-Long study
+Join us for the Knot Forgotten Self-Paced Year-Long study